 This unit focuses on what it is like to be Jewish, exploring beliefs about God and about how ideas of God are expressed in stories, celebration, ritual and action.
 It will also teach about Moses as a key leader in the Jewish tradition and about the Torah as a sacred text.
 The children will learn about the great festivals of Pesach and the weekly celebration of Shabbat, illustrating how Jewish people try to live.
 This unit gives the children opportunities to explore how religious artefacts and texts can be a source for learning and for beliefs.

 In Music this half-term, the children will be working on singing development.
 They will learn to find their singing voice, to listen to and imitate song phrases and also to pitch match the teacher, other individuals and the class as a whole.
 They will listen to and appraise music.
 They will also learn about the genre of jazz, including its origins and some famous jazz artists.
-We will also begin our whole class ukulele lessons which will take place on a Thursday afternoon.
+We will also begin our whole class musical instrument lessons which will take place on a Thursday afternoon.

 This half term’s unit is about strengths and challenges and within the PSHE lessons children will be learning how to set personal goals and how to celebrate achievement.
 They will also learn to deal with put-downs and develop strategies to positively deal with set-backs.
 This unit links with growth mind-set and will help the children to start Year 3 with a great learning attitude for all aspects of their life.